-Mike founded Metro Analytics in 2009, which has since emerged as a nationally competitive firm specializing in travel demand modeling, economic impact analysis, freight planning, and stakeholder partnership frameworks that are necessary for complex projects to move forward.
-With a passion for sustainable development and a need to reduce administrative effort associated with a large company, Mike retired from Metro to focus more directly on right-sizing design and implementation strategies for clients from the much smaller Urban Innovators.
+Metro Analytics: Mike founded Metro Analytics in 2009, which has since emerged as a nationally competitive firm specializing in travel demand modeling, economic impact analysis, freight planning, and stakeholder partnership frameworks.
+Mike recently retired from Metro to focus more directly on right-sizing, "Placemaking" design and implementation strategies from a new firm, Urban Innovators.

 Utah-Based Travel Demand Modeling (1998 to 2022): With 8-years at WFRC developing & applying models, Mike is often called upon for forecasts and tools that tell stories and to help secure transit funding.

-NCDOT, Adapting Alternative Intersections to Urban Environments (2021-22): Mike is the project manager for devising design guidelines, graphical renderings, and operational and safety analysis to demonstrate how North Carolina can better accommodate community goals for walkable environments.
+NCDOT, Adapting Alternative Intersections to Urban Environments (2021-23): Mike is a Principal Investigator for devising design guidelines, graphical renderings, and operational and safety analysis to demonstrate how North Carolina can better accommodate community goals for walkable environments.
 Below is a Bowtie intersection fit to walkable mixed-use areas.